Read some interesting Botswana Fast Facts including Botswana's world records, democracy, the national flag, the source of the Limpopo River and more.

 World's largest inland delta - the Okavango delta is the largest inland delta in the world covering about 15 000 km2

-World’s shortest border - the border between Botswana and Zambia is at 700m known as the shortest border between two fully independent countries.
+World's shortest border - the border between Botswana and Zambia is, at 700 meters, the shortest border between two independent countries.

 The blue of the flag represents water and rain, which mean prosperity in this mainly arid country and the black represents black Batswana and the white represents white Batswana - and together the flag depicts racial harmony and peace.